apache/comdev-site/source/newcommitter.md

 On the `private@` list we can each say exactly what we feel about each person, with no holds barred.
 Keep the discussion concise.
 The praise part can be done later in public.
-Keep in mind, however, that if the member becomes a PMC member later, they will have access to this discussion.
+Keep in mind, however, that if the person becomes a PMC member later, they will have access to this discussion.

-Let the Vote thread run for one week.
+Let the Vote thread run for one week, or longer if fewer than three positive votes are received.

 A positive result is achieved by **Consensus Approval**: at least 3 +1 votes and no vetoes.